 A blogging tribe is a loyal audience that turns to you as a resource or inspiration; they read your content regularly, purchase your services and products, and promote your brand on their own social media channels.
 They turn to you for leadership.
 A blogging tribe is a third-party that legitimizes your brand amongst new visitors and spreads your content to others.
 Thus, growing your brand and business.

 A quick Pinterest search of “blogging tribes” will give you tons of blog posts back on this topic.
-I’ve found that these resources are more in line with how to increase engagement rather than actually building a tribe.
-To build a community for your blog, you need to have two essential components – provide value and support to your readers and be an honest authority on the content you provide.
+I’ve found that these resources are more in line with how to increase engagement rather than building a tribe.
+To create a community for your blog, you need to have two essential components – provide value and support to your readers and be a legitimate authority on the content you create.

 - Who is your blog’s audience?

 - Why do they care about this topic?

 - How does this topic benefit my readers?